 - Random selection of students, faculty and staff from across the main and Greensboro campus (based on a stratified simple random sampling model with proportional allocations from campus buildings as well as student or employee status).

-Elon University is finalizing plans for a safe, physically distanced testing clinic to occur weekly on campus.
-Faculty and staff will also have the option to use mail-in testing instead of the in-person clinic.
 Random/ongoing testing for students, faculty, and staff will be paid for by the university.
 Testing data will be utilized as part of ongoing analysis of alert levels in our operational decision-making matrix.
 We are also using the simple, nasal swab PCR test designed by LabCorp for the random/ongoing testing.

 After taking the COVID test, will students be required to self-quarantine?

 Students may not return to campus until they receive a negative COVID-19 test result.
 If a student receives a positive test result, the Elon web site provides information about next steps.

 What other training and steps will I need to take before returning to campus?

 Before students return to campus, they will need to complete training modules, read certain statements and execute the Healthy Elon Commitment.

 What happens if a student, faculty or staff member tests positive during the academic year?

 As explained on the Elon University website, all students, faculty and staff who report COVID-19 symptoms or who are exposed to the virus must follow testing, contact tracing and quarantine protocols.
 The process will largely apply to the law school, which will rely on the Guilford County Health Department, rather than the Alamance County Health Department.